 The proposed design expresses the objectives of Kuwait Foundation for the Advancement of Science (KFAS), being a cosmopolitan institution that promotes excellent and future-oriented science.
 The project sets a new architectural highlight along Kuwait’s waterfront.
-With the design of the Foundation building and the Conference Center connected by a parkland along the sea port, a place of high technical, sustainable and functional standards will emerge.
-Carefully integrated into the existing environment, the complex is characterized by a distinctive typology which gives this area a contemporary public character.
+With the design of the Foundation building and the Conference Center connected by a parkland along the sea port, a place of high technical, sustainable, and functional standards will emerge.
+Carefully integrated into the existing environment, the complex is characterised by a distinctive typology which gives this area a contemporary public character.

 The buildings are perforated by a series of horizontal and vertical geometric voids of different shapes and sizes in the façade, roof, and interior, resulting in dazzling “inner landscapes” that seem to be in a continuous process of unfolding as visitors walk through them.
-This perforated quality blurs the boundary of inside and outside, strengthening the buildings’ connection to their surroundings, at times coalescing directly with the green public space.
+This perforated quality blurs the boundaries of inside and outside, strengthening the buildings’ connection to their surroundings, at times coalescing directly with the green public space.